MarielaNina/MarielaNina/README.md

 ## 🍓 About Me

 🎯 **Interests**
-- Embedded Systems × Autonomous Vehicles × AI
+- Frontend Development × HTML × CSS × JavaScript
-- Java / Jetson Nano / Arduino / Machine Learning
+- Passionate about crafting beautiful and functional user interfaces
+- Exploring web technologies and constantly learning

 🌙 **Vibes**
 - Favorite Theme: `Gruvbox` + `Night Green`
-- Coding with lo-fi & tea 🍵
+- Coding with lo-fi music and a warm cup of tea 🍵 (No coffee here! ☕🚫)

 🧩 **Fun Facts**
-- Makes robots follow lines like ninjas 🥷
-- Can debug faster than a coffee brews ☕💻
+- Loves creating sleek, responsive websites that work seamlessly across devices 📱💻
+- Can debug code while listening to music, but *still* can't stand coffee! 😅

 ---